camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 workflowKey:2251799813686742 bpmnProcessId:"order-process" version:3 workflowInstanceKey:2251799813686744
 ```

 You did it!

+## See the Workflow in Action

 You want to see how the workflow instance is executed?

-Start the Zeebe Monitor using `java -jar zeebe-simple-monitor-app-*.jar`.

-Open a web browser and go to <http://localhost:8080/>.

-Here, you see the current state of the workflow instance.
+1. Go to the cluster in Camunda Cloud and select it
+1. Click on the link to [Operate](/product-manuals/operate/userguide/basic-operate-navigation.md)
+1. Select the workflow _order process_

+As you can see, a workflow instance has been started and finished.

 ## Work on a task